XpiritBV/ContainerWorkshop2018Docs/Lab9-Prometheus.md

 # Lab 9 - Prometheus

-In this Lab execersise you will install the CoreOS Prometheus Helm chart.
-This will enable monitoring in your cluster and providing a dashboard for all your services.
+In this Lab exercise you will install the CoreOS Prometheus Helm chart.
+This will enable monitoring in your cluster and provide a dashboard for all your services.
 If time permits you can add a custom metrics endpoint to your .NET core service and deploy that to the cluster and enable the monitoring of that service using the custom resource types that got created in your AKS cluster by the deployment of the Prometheus package.

 Goals for this lab: